BITS Pilani at SemEval-2026 Task 9: Structured Supervised Fine-Tuning with DPO Refinement for Polarization Detection: Introduction

 In this paper, we study polarization detection in online discourse and describe a two-stage approach that combines structured supervised fine-tuning with preference-based refinement.
-Our goal is to improve Subtask~1 classification performance, particularly F1, while keeping the system efficient.
+Our goal is to improve Subtask~1 classification performance, particularly Macro-F1, while keeping the system efficient.
+Our submission targets Subtask~1 (Polarization Detection) in the English language only; all experiments, development evaluations, and the final task submission are conducted exclusively on the English portion of the POLAR dataset.